Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 ### Effects

-@apidoc[EffectsResp]s are the changes that have been effected on the network as a result of operations successfully processed.
+@apidoc[EffectResponse]s are the changes that have been effected on the network as a result of operations successfully processed.

 By default the results will be in ascending order from the earliest record.
 This behaviour can be modified with the